Egerton Ryerson: Methodist missionary

 He joined the Methodist Episcopal Church at 17, and was forced to leave home by his Anglican father.
-After leaving home, Ryerson worked as an usher in a London grammar school, before his father sent for him to return home.
-He did so and farmed for a small period of time before leaving again, this time to Hamilton to attend Gore District Grammar School.
-In Hamilton, he studied Latin and Greek with such fervor that he became ill with a fever that almost claimed his life.
-This enabled him to become a Methodist missionary or circuit rider.
+After briefly studying Latin and Greek, he became a circuit rider.
 His first post was the York region surrounding Yonge Street.
 The circuit took four weeks to complete on foot or horseback, as it encompassed areas with roads in extremely poor condition.
-However, the experience gave Ryerson a first hand look at the life of the early pioneer.